 - Work toward a project.
 Build a project that you are passionate about, then share it with the world to get feedback.

 - Participate in coding challenges.
 Sign up to a platform like Codewars, which hosts a wide range of coding challenges that you can use to refine your skills.

 - Sign up to 100 Days of Code.
 100 Days of Code is a challenge where you publicly commit to writing code for 100 days in a row.
 This is a great way to stay committed to coding and to hold yourself accountable.

 It’s simple—the more you practice, the better you’ll get.

 Learning in public introduces a new accountability mechanism in your learning.
-When you commit to learning something in public, you can’t easily back out because there will be people who are following your progress and who will root to see you succeed.
+When you commit to learning something in public, you can’t easily back out.
+There will be people who are following your progress and who will root to see you succeed.

 When you’re learning React, you should try to be vocal about your intentions, and talk widely about the goals you have set for yourself.

 Once you’ve met a goal, you should try to get feedback on your work from other developers.
-This will give you an opportunity to hear suggestions on how you can improve from people who are more experienced at using React, and who may have unique insights they can share.
+This will give you an opportunity to hear suggestions on how you can improve from people who are more experienced at using React.

 If you’re new to coding or are learning to code on the site, you may not yet know any—or many—other developers.
 But, there is an easy way to find other people with whom to talk by joining a developer community.